ActianCorp/integration-platform-docs/docs/integration-manager/macros/creating-macros.md

 ## Creating Public Macros

 :::note
-Only Admin users can create Public macros.
+Only admin users can create Public macros.
 :::

 To create a Public Macro: